High School Cadets on Parade (1944).

 Historians have argued that British Columbia suffered more during the Great Depression than any other province, and that Vancouver was more affected than other Canadian cities.
 Their evidence: B.C.’s economy depended heavily on the export of locally sourced commodities such as lumber, pulp and paper, metals and minerals, coal, and fish; and wheat from the Canadian prairies.
 Most of these commodities were shipped through the Port of Vancouver.

 As prices plunged—often by more than half compared with 1929 prices—volumes slowed dramatically.
 The result: wages were cut, unemployment soared, and businesses struggled or went bankrupt.
-Tens of thousands of unemployed young men jumped on trains and traveled across the country in search of work.
+Tens of thousands of unemployed young men jumped on trains and travelled across the country in search of work.
 Many made Vancouver their winter destination due to its ‘warmer’ weather.
 Squatters’ camps dotted with makeshift shelters sprang up along Vancouver’s waterfront.
 As conditions in the camps worsened, anger grew and protests broke out.

 The new Vancouver Hotel as it looked in 1931.
 Construction ceased for several years due to the sharp economic downturn in Vancouver.
 The hotel was not completed until 1939.
 (Photo credit: Vancouver City Archives)